cptwunderlich/cptwunderlich.github.io/_drafts/liveness_analysis.md

 For a given basic block, Live<sub>In</sub> contains all the vregs that are live at the beginning of the block  ("available at the first instruction") and Live<sub>Out</sub> the ones that are live at the end of a block.
+The literature discusses using bit-vectors or sorted lists for these sets.
+Bit-vectors allow for efficient set union and other operations, but may waste a lot of space as they are _sparse_ - you need one bit per variable and most of these will be zero.
+Sorted lists are more dense, but insertion, union, etc. obiously is more costly.
+NCG uses IntSets, which are _big-endian patricia trees_ (and I wonder how that compares).

 You could simply use this, but, e.g., for register allocation, the "resolution" of this is too imprecise.